-We use our unique controller technology to develop Ferri and Shannon SSD solutions.
-Our FerriSSDs, Ferri-eMMCs, and Ferri-UFS products are highly reliable industrial-, commercial- and automotive-grade singlechip SSDs, which are developed for a wide-range of embedded applications that require high data rate, small form factor and compliance with industry standards.
+We use our unique controller technology to develop Ferri SSD solutions.
+Our FerriSSDs, Ferri-eMMCs, and Ferri-UFS products are highly reliable industrial-, commercial- and automotive-grade single-chip SSDs, which are developed for a wide-range of embedded applications that require high data rate, small form factor and compliance with industry standards.
 We offer customers firmware customization for performance tuning as a value-added service.
-Our Shannon SSDs include both standard enterprise-grade PCIe NVMe SSDs used in data centers and proprietary enterprise-grade Open-Channel SSDs developed for China's leading hyperscale data center operators.
-Our Bigtera software-defined storage solutions are enterprise-grade software defined storage and storage appliances targeted at China and Taiwan markets.